PavPavv/MyJSCheatsheet/interview_EN/js_interview_basics.md

 ## 24. useStrict
+JavaScript's strict mode, introduced in ECMAScript 5, is a way to opt in to a restricted variant of JavaScript, thereby implicitly opting-out of "sloppy mode".

-- If a variable is not found anywhere, that’s an error in strict mode (without use strict, an assignment to a non-existing variable creates a new global variable, for compatibility with old code).
+- If a variable is not found anywhere, that’s an error in strict mode (without **use strict**, an assignment to a non-existing variable creates a new global variable, for compatibility with old code).
 - **this** default value is **undefined**
-- you can not create new instace of the class without **new**-keyword
+- You can not assign to a new property on a non-extensible object
-- you can not create functions with **eval()**
+- You can not create functions with **eval()**
+- strict mode prohibits **with** statement.
+(The **with** statement extends the scope chain for a statement.)
-- you cannot duplicate parameters
+- You cannot duplicate parameters
-- you can not delete "non-removable" object property
+- You can not delete "non-removable" object property
+- ...

 ## 25. This
 To access the object, a method can use the **this** keyword.
 The value of **this** is the object “before dot”, the one used to call the method.
 In JavaScript, keyword **this** behaves unlike most other programming languages.
 It can be used in any function, even if it’s not a method of an object.

 In JavaScript **this** is “free”, its value is evaluated at call-time and does not depend on where the method was declared, but rather on what object is “before the dot”.
-The value of this is defined at run-time.
+The value of **this** is defined at run-time.

-Arrow functions are special: they don’t have their “own” **this**.
+Arrow functions are special: they don’t have their “own” **this** and **arguments** collection.
 If we reference **this** from such a function, it’s taken from the outer “normal” function.
 ```javascript
 function getCtxName() {
   return this.name;